Unboxing Box Braids

 Keep reading because we've gathered key information you need to help plan your hair appointment at Strands of Beauty, along with master tips from many trusted master braiders (also known as a hair subject matter expert 15+ yrs experience).
 Here is what you need to know to prepare:

 👤 Meet The Experts:

 Ethena Profit: Master Braider with more than100k hours of braiding and over 50k hours of instructing braiders.
-Owner of Strands of Beauty, Strands of Beauty Institute of Braiding and Beauty Business Development, The Braid Boss Podcast and The Greatness International Hair & Beauty Expo.
+Owner of Strands of Beauty, Strands of Beauty Institute of Braiding and Beauty Business Development, The Braid Boss Podcast, Ethena's Play Pen and The Strands of Beauty International Hair & Beauty Expo.
 Her time is divided between her salons and beauty schools in Atlanta, Phoenix, and Las Vegas.

 WHY BOX BRAIDS?

 Anyone heard of "long hair don't care"?
 Box braids give that long hair, cute & urban vibe.
 They are healthy, affordable, and long lasting.
 The best part of the why, is longevity.
 You can easily get a good 3+ months wear out of box braids, depending on the size.

 For the newbies, box braids are constructed using three strands of hair braided off the scalp.
 While not all box braids are equal, the construction of the braid is basically the same.
 What's more, not at all like cornrows, box braids are braided off the scalp—hair is divided into correctly molded squares, arches, or triangle, or free part also called "boxes".
 The braid is started on the scalp, incorporating the client's natural hair and braiding hair.
 Then the combination of the hairs are braided until the end of the length the extension. o you can shake your detached plaits however much you might want.